taliyashitreet/-OOP_Ex2/README.md

 - children - all edges in origin point
 - parents - all edges in reverse point

-Example of graph string output:
+Example of graph string output:<br />
 <sub>
   Vertices: 17 Edges: 36 MC: 53
   0: (0->16) w:1.3118716362419698(0->1) w:1.232037506070033